U.S. retailers face pressure to raise cybersecurity spending

 "Having the tools and technology isn't enough in this day and age," Michael Kingston, Neiman's chief information officer, acknowledged while testifying before Congress on Tuesday.
 "It's often how you deploy this technologies and what else are you doing, which goes back to make sure we're sharing intelligence as much as we can."

-Retailers including Wal-Mart Stores Inc (WMT.N), Home Depot Inc (HD.N), Toys R Us, Sears Holding Corp (SHLD.O), Walgreen Co WAG.N, CVS Caremark Corp (CVS.N), Best Buy Co Inc (BBY.N), Macy's Inc (M.N) and Neiman declined to share details of their spending on data security.
+Retailers including Wal-Mart Stores Inc, Home Depot Inc, Toys R Us, Sears Holding Corp, Walgreen Co, CVS Caremark Corp, Best Buy Co Inc, Macy's Inc and Neiman declined to share details of their spending on data security.

 Target said it has invested "hundreds of millions of dollars" in cybersecurity but did not give the exact amount.